langjam/jam0001/guitarvydas/README.md

 The code contains a lot of details and I need to build up a model in my head of what is going on.
 The field of _design recovery_ researches this kind of issue.

 At a very simple level, the first thing I would do is draw an ad-hoc diagram of the major steps in this script.
-I would draw it on a whiteboard, or, if working alone, I would draw it on a piece of paper.
+I would draw the diagram on a whiteboard, or, if working alone, I would draw the diagrams on a piece of paper.

 ## The Bash Script